xpack/web-doxygen/website/docs/manual/pages/commands.md

 <hr/>

-## \dir &#91;&lt;path fragment&gt;&#93; {#cmddir}
+## \dir \[&lt;path fragment&gt;\] {#cmddir}

-<p>Indicates that a comment block contains documentation for a directory.
+Indicates that a comment block contains documentation for a directory.
 The "path fragment" argument should include the directory name and enough of the path to be unique with respect to the other directories in the project.
-The <a href="/web-doxygen/docs/pages/config/#cfg_strip_from_path">STRIP_FROM_PATH</a> option determines what is stripped from the full path before it appears in the output.</p>
+The <a href="/web-doxygen/docs/pages/config/#cfg_strip_from_path">STRIP\_FROM\_PATH</a> option determines what is stripped from the full path before it appears in the output.

 <hr/>